Do Mechanics Make Good Money? They Can!

 You're a mechanic.
 You have been working on cars and trucks for a few years and you just don't seem to be making any more money than last year.
 You ask yourself, "How can I earn a higher salary?"
 Let's take a closer look at some facts.

-Statistics show that the average automotive technician earns a salary between $23,000 - $61,000 annually in the year 2016.
-I was shocked to see the numbers so low, I couldn't help but wonder if someone had made a mistake.
+Statistics show that in 2016, the average automotive technician earned an annual salary of between $23,000–$61,000.
+I was shocked to see such low numbers, and I couldn't help but wonder if someone had made a mistake.

-I know that an aggressive automotive technician buys tools on a weekly basis, spending anywhere from $5,000 - $10,000 a year just on those, not including the boots, gloves, laundry detergent . . . you get what I'm saying.
-If they're only making $23k, it doesn't leave much for groceries and rent.
+I know that an aggressive automotive technician buys tools on a weekly basis, spending anywhere from $5,000–$10,000 a year just on those, not including the boots, gloves, laundry detergent, etc... you get what I'm saying.
+If they're only making $23k, that doesn't leave much for groceries and rent.

 I can teach you the principles of being the best auto tech, and also teach you how to earn the highest salary as an automotive technician, but that doesn't mean you will.